Mercury-Language/mercury/Documentation/README.CSharp.md

 The wrapper shell script will set the `MONO_PATH` environment variable to point to the location of the Mercury standard library assemblies.
-It will then invoke then CLI execution environment on the process assembly.
+It will then invoke the CLI execution environment on the process assembly.
-You can run the program using wrapper shell script, for example:
+You can run the program using the wrapper shell script, for example:

 ```
     ./hello